YangmingZhou/RankAggregationProblem/Label Ranking/readme.txt

-The Label ranking forest is implemented in R language.
-It is available at https://github.com/rebelosa/labelrankingforests/
+The source code of the Label ranking forest algorithm is available at https://github.com/rebelosa/labelrankingforests/